 Upon graduation, a student completing the MS curriculum in Epidemiology will be able to:

 Students seeking the MS in Epidemiology degree must complete 36 credits of academic work with a minimum GPA of least 3.0; earn no more than six (6) credits bearing grades less than “B,” and complete the degree requirements within five years.
-Courses are three credit hours unless otherwise noted.
+Courses are three credit hours unless otherwise noted and semester when each course is typically offered is noted parentheses.
+Students should review the Forward Schedule for long-term course planning and the Course Schedule for each semester to determine when, where, and how a course is offered.